-White Energy’s wholly owned subsidiary, White Energy Coal North America, Inc. (“WECNA”), has entered into agreement with Buckskin Mining Company (“Buckskin”), a wholly owned subsidiary of Kiewit Group, to enable WECNA to develop coal upgrading plants at Buckskin’s mine in Gillette Wyoming.
-The project will have an initial capacity of 1 million tonnes per annum but the parties intend to expand the capacity to 8 million tonnes per annum.
+White Energy’s wholly owned subsidiary, White Energy Coal North America, Inc. (WECNA), entered into agreement with Buckskin Mining Company (Buckskin), a wholly owned subsidiary of Kiewit Group, to enable WECNA to develop coal upgrading plants at Buckskin’s mine in the Powder River Basin near Gillette, Wyoming.
+The agreement envisages the project to have an initial capacity of 1 million tonnes per annum, with the parties intending to expand the capacity to 8 million tonnes per annum.

-The Buckskin Mine produces in excess of 27 million tons of sub-bituminous coal annually, and since 1981 has shipped more than 406 million tons of high quality, low quality coal from the Southern Powder River Basin.
-White Energy will own 100% of the Buckskin project.
+The Buckskin Mine produces in excess of 27 million tons of sub-bituminous coal annually, and since 1981 has shipped more than 406 million tons of coal from the Southern Powder River Basin.

 The key terms of the Buckskin joint venture are as follows: